abelsj60/my-site/app/data/reveries/08-05-19-netflix-chromecast.md

 7. Look around wildly to find the computer where Netflix.com is loaded.
 8. Groan.
 9. Ask the Gods why Netflix's developers don't disable these trailers when a video is being Cast.
-10. Futz with the Netflix site to silence the trailers, probably by slamming the spacebar twice (there are two).
+10. Futz with the Netflix site to silence the trailers, probably by slamming the spacebar twice to skip both of them.

-This whole thing is a very annoying usability problem.
+The whole thing is very annoying.

 I've begun to wonder if I should switch to Disney+ or CBS All Access.
 Well, no, not really...but "Star Trek: Picard."
 Can't say no to that...